ntk148v/neovim-config/README.md

 The above list is not complete.
 Typing `:help map` in Vim will give you more info.

 ## 6. Customization

-- You can add your custom plugin specs under `lua/plugins/custom`.
-All files will be automatically loaded by `lazy.nvim`.
-- You can also add your custom keymaps/options under `lua/config/custom`.

 ## 7. Screenshots